cro7nis/narratai/README.md

 ## Future Work
 There are a lot of things that can be improved in the app.
 Would be happy to get some help with the following:
 - Include speaker diarization and generate different voice for different speakers
-- Improve syncronization between SRT and generated voice segments
+- Improve synchronization between SRT and generated voice segments
 - Improve UI
 - Support longer videos by making the voice generation process faster